NamaiyianSaidimu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions - A script that adds execute permission to the owner and the group owner, and read permission to the other users to the file hello.

 7-everybody - A script that adds execution permission to the owner, the group owner and the other users to the file hello.

+8-James_Bond - A script that gives no permissions to the owner and group owners, but all permissions to other users.